OpenNews/srccon/testing/templated_tickets.md

 bylineurl: https://www.flickr.com/photos/alykat/5848722/
 permalink: /testing/tickets/index.html
 ---
-After last year’s surprise three-minute sell-out, we expect tickets to sell very quickly, and we’re working on a sales process that is as fair and transparent as possible, and that takes time zones into consideration.
+After last year's surprise three-minute sell-out, we expect tickets to sell very quickly, and we’re working on a sales process that is as fair and transparent as possible, and that takes time zones into consideration.

 As part of our diversity and inclusion efforts, we are also actively working to make sure SRCCON tickets are available to people in smaller and non-coastal newsrooms and members of communities underrepresented in journalism and technology.